majo44/storeon-async-router/README.md

 // register route for some page, where in handle we will fetch the data onNavigate(store, '/home', async (navigation, abortSignal) => {
-    // retrieve the data from server
+    // retrieve the data from server, for modern implementation of fetch we are able
+    // to provide abort signal for fetch cancellation try {
-    const homeContent = await fetch('myapi/home.json');
+        const homeContent = await fetch('myapi/home.json', {signal: abortSignal});
-    // check that navigation was not cancelled if (!abortSignal.aborted) {
+        // check that navigation was not cancelled during fetch if (!abortSignal.aborted) {
             // set the data to state by event store.dispatch('home data loaded', homeContent);
+        }
+    } catch (e) {
+        // ignore fetch abort error
+        if (e.name !== 'AbortError') {
+            throw e;
+        }
     }
 });
 ```